Zeiss Terra ED 42mm Binoculars

 - Lightweight and compact for a 42-mm binocular

-When Zeiss announced the arrival of a new low-cost binocular a little over a year ago, we were really curious about it.
+When Zeiss announced the arrival of a new low-cost 42mm binocular at the beginning of 2017, we were really curious about it.

 It’s been many years since any full-sized Zeiss binocular sold for much under $1000, and suddenly they released